cmilando/contam-prj-build-doc/docs/source/index.rst

 CONTAM prj build guide
 ===================================

-Authors: C. Milando, C. Connolly
+Authors: C. Milando, C. L. Connolly

 This doc details the process for creating CONTAM prjs for use_ in health impact modeling.
 Follow these instructuions to create and test new prjs.